-APPENDIX B - Issuance of Certificates for .onion Domain Names
+APPENDIX B - Issuance of Certificates for Onion Domain Names

-This appendix defines permissible verification procedures for including one or more RFC 7686 ".onion" special-use Domain Names in a Certificate.
+This appendix defines permissible verification procedures for including one or more Onion Domain Names in a Certificate.

-- 1. The Domain Name MUST contain at least two Domain Labelslabels, where the right-most Domain Labellabel is "onion", and the Domain Labellabel immediately preceding the right-most "onion" Domain Labellabel is a valid Version 3 Onion Address, as defined in Section 6 of the Tor Rendezvous Specification Version 3 located at https://spec.torproject.org/rend-spec-v3. - 2.
-The CA MUST verify the Applicant's control over the .onion Domain Name using at least one of the methods listed below: - a.
+- 1. The Domain Name MUST contain at least two Domain Labels, where the rightmost Domain Label is "onion", and the Domain Label immediately preceding the rightmost "onion" Domain Label is a valid Version 3 Onion Address, as defined in Section 6 of the Tor Rendezvous Specification Version 3 located at https://spec.torproject.org/rend-spec-v3. - 2.
+The CA MUST verify the Applicant's control over the Onion Domain Name using at least one of the methods listed below: - a.
 The CA MAY verify the Applicant's control over the .onion service by using one of the following methods from Section 3.2.2.4: - i.
-Section 3.2.2.4.6 Agreed-Upon Change to Website - ii.
-Section 3.2.2.4.18 Agreed-Upon Change to Website v2 - iii.
-Section 3.2.2.4.19 Agreed-Upon Change to Website ACME
+Section 3.2.2.4.18 Agreed-Upon Change to Website v2 - ii.
+Section 3.2.2.4.19 Agreed-Upon Change to Website ACME - iii.
+Section 3.2.2.4.20 TLS Using ALPN